-Delamere Forest Golf Club is a delightful Herbert Fowler designed course.
-Fowler made full use of the natural, undulating heathland.
+Delamere Forest Golf Club is a classical Herbert Fowler designed course where the architect made full use of the natural, undulating heathland.

 East Devon Golf Club is absolutely enchanting, the course is laid out on high ground, 400 feet above the sea, close to the clifftops, where one can drink in the most spectacular views in golf.

-Herbert Fowler, the esteemed English golf course architect – best known for his work at Walton Heath and The Berkshire – was the man responsible for creating this classic Eastward Ho! layout...
+Herbert Fowler, the esteemed English golf course architect – best known for his work at Walton Heath and The Berkshire – was the man responsible for creating this classic at Eastward Ho!
+Country Club...

 The location for the Los Angeles Country Club makes it possibly one of the most valuable pieces of real estate in the world.
 It’s therefore fitting therefore that North course does full justice to the land...